Biddy Baxter: Blue Peter

 First broadcast on 16 October 1958, Blue Peter had originally been devised by John Hunter Blair, but it was Baxter and her deputy Edward Barnes, later head of BBC children's television, who developed the format into a successful programme, initially on a budget of only £180 per edition.
 When they were first introduced, Barnes was told: "You'll have to look after Biddy – she doesn't know very much", to his considerable irritation.

 Baxter devised and introduced the Blue Peter badge in 1963 to encourage children to send in programme ideas, pictures, letters and stories and also she introduced the now famous annual appeals.
 She was awarded a gold badge herself when she retired as editor from the programme.
 Having been disappointed as a child to receive the same reply twice to different letters that she had written to Enid Blyton, she also introduced a card index system so that Blue Peter viewers could receive more personal responses.
 Baxter became programme editor in April 1965 following a reorganisation, while Barnes and Rosemary Gill became producers when the programme began to be broadcast twice a week in 1964.

 Baxter was a divisive figure for some ex-presenters.
-Valerie Singleton has said Baxter treated the presenters like children.
-However, Peter Purves has also said: "the programme succeeded – and I've said this many times – because of her, not in spite of her.
+Valerie Singleton said Baxter treated the presenters like children.
+Peter Purves said Baxter always gave "criticism rather than praise" and "riled me to bits", but he also said: "The programme succeeded – and I've said this many times – because of her, not in spite of her.
 She absolutely ruled it; I didn't always agree with her views, but she was right."
+Yvette Fielding said Baxter bullied her repeatedly until she decided to resign in 1988 after her first year of presenting, although she was persuaded to stay, and Baxter retired later that year.
+Fielding described Baxter as "incredibly cruel", stating she was constantly criticised for her presenting style.